ScratchAddons/ScratchAddons/README.md

 ### Load the extension (Chrome)

-Use this method on Microsoft Edge, Opera, Brave, Vivaldi and other Chromium-based browsers.
+Use this method on Google Chrome, Microsoft Edge, Opera, Brave, Vivaldi and other Chromium-based browsers.

 1. Type `chrome://extensions` into your address bar to open the Extension Management page.
 2. Enable the Developer Mode toggle in the top-right corner.